7400-series integrated circuits: Families

-Many parts in the CMOS HC, AC, and FC families are also offered in "T" versions (HCT, ACT, and FCT) which have input thresholds that are compatible with both TTL and 3.3 V CMOS signals.
+Many parts in the CMOS HC, AC, AHC, and VHC families are also offered in "T" versions (HCT, ACT, AHCT and VHCT) which have input thresholds that are compatible with both TTL and 3.3 V CMOS signals.
 The non-T parts have conventional CMOS input thresholds, which are more restrictive than TTL thresholds.
 Typically, CMOS input thresholds require high-level signals to be at least 70% of Vcc and low-level signals to be at most 30% of Vcc.
 (TTL has the input high level above 2.0 V and the input low level below 0.8 V, so a TTL high-level signal could be in the forbidden middle range for 5 V CMOS.)

 The 74H family is the same basic design as the 7400 family with resistor values reduced.
 This reduced the typical propagation delay from 9 ns to 6 ns but increased the power consumption.
 The 74H family provided a number of unique devices for CPU designs in the 1970s.
 Many designers of military and aerospace equipment used this family over a long period and as they need exact replacements, this family is still produced by Lansdale Semiconductor.

 The 74S family, using Schottky circuitry, uses more power than the 74, but is faster.
 The 74LS family of ICs is a lower-power version of the 74S family, with slightly higher speed but lower power dissipation than the original 74 family; it became the most popular variant once it was widely available.
 Many 74LS ICs can be found in microcomputers and digital consumer electronics manufactured in the 1980s and early 1990s.

 The 74F family was introduced by Fairchild Semiconductor and adopted by other manufacturers; it is faster than the 74, 74LS and 74S families.

 Through the late 1980s and 1990s newer versions of this family were introduced to support the lower operating voltages used in newer CPU devices.